elsheikh21/neural-appnp-wsd/README.md

  # Extending EWISER with EACL 2021

 This repo hosts my work for my masters program thesis in NLP, Under the supervision of Prof. Roberto Navigli and PhD.
 Michele Bevilacqua.
-Trying to break the State of the Art (SOTA) in Word Sense Disambiguation (WSD) task by integrating EWISER approach with Framing WSD as multilabel classification problem by Simone Cantone.
+Trying to break the State of the Art (SOTA) in Word Sense Disambiguation (WSD) task by integrating EWISER approach with Framing WSD as multilabel classification problem by Simone Cantone and applying Approximate Personalized Propagation of Neural Predictions .
 The SOTA model achieved 79.0% on WSD Unified Evaluation framework.

 ---